mikelee1313/Unlicensed-OneDrive-Report/README.md

 - Caps backoff at 300 seconds

 For large tenants (10,000+ users), Phase 4 (drive queries) is the most time-consuming step as it makes one Graph call per candidate.
 Set `$delayBetweenRequests = 0` for maximum speed, or increase it if you need to reduce API load.

+Phase 2b makes **two Graph calls per personal OneDrive site** (one individual site detail GET to detect 423).
+In a tenant with hundreds of personal sites this adds a modest number of extra calls but is bounded by the number of personal OneDrives, not total users.

 ---